Create a landing page with a form

 You are now in the page designer, which resembles the form and email designers.
 Your page already includes lots of content that came from the template you chose, including placeholder images, sample text, and more.
 Most of these are placed by using standard Toolbox items like Text elements and Image elements, though some layout features are hard-coded in HTML as part of the template.
 As with email messages, you can add new design elements, edit text directly on the canvas, and configure design elements by selecting them and using the Properties tab.
 You can also set global page styles by using the Styles tab.
 In a real project, you would spend time now working with all these settings to create and style your content.

 Most landing page templates already include an unconfigured Form element that shows a placeholder with the text Select a form.
 Find and select it on the page (or add a new Form element from the Toolbox tab if needed).
 The Properties tab opens when you select the Form element.
 Set the Marketing Form field to the name of the form that you created earlier in this procedure.
 Your form design is then loaded onto the page.

 Forms are imported by reference—they are not copied to your page.
 That means that if you go back and edit the form, any changes you make there will be seen on all existing pages that use that form, so be careful when editing forms!

-Many entities in Dynamics 365 for Marketing have a Summary tab like this one, where you can see general settings, a timeline, and related records.
+Many entities in Dynamics 365 Marketing have a Summary tab like this one, where you can see general settings, a timeline, and related records.
 For some entities, this page is called General.

-As people interact with your page, information will become available in the Marketing page: Insights form view, including lists of contacts who visited and submitted the form on the page and analytics about its performance.
+As people interact with your page, information will become available in the Insights tab of the page record, including lists of contacts who visited and submitted the form on the page and analytics about its performance.
 You should be able to see your test submission on the Submissions panel of the Insights tab.
 Similar insights are provided for form records.